-The Self-Consciousness Scale (SCS) (Abe & Bagozzi, 1996; Fenigstein et al., 1975; Scheier & Carver, 1985), a 20-item self-report questionnaire, investigates the concept of the self.
-It breaks this ambiguous concept down into three concrete dimensions: Private, Public, and Social self-consciousness.
+The Self-Consciousness Scale (SCS) [Abe and Bagozzi, 1996; Fenigstein et al., 1975; Scheier and Carver, 1985], a twenty item self-report questionnaire, investigates the concept of the self.
+It breaks this ambiguous concept down into three concrete dimensions: Private, Public and Social self-consciousness.
 Each of these dimensions is a subscale which is comprised of responses from six questions.

-The Private subscale is concerned with thoughts and reflections about oneself, while the Public subscale concerns oneself in interactions with others in the Public arena (Fenigstein et al., 1975).
-The Social subscale, on the other hand, relates to Social anxiety; its questions concern feelings of discomfort while in the presence of others (Abe & Bagozzi, 1996).
+The Private subscale is concerned with thoughts and reflections about oneself, while the Public subscale concerns oneself in interactions with others in the Public arena [Fenigstein et al., 1975].
+The Social subscale, on the other hand, relates to Social anxiety; its questions concern feelings of discomfort while in the presence of others [Abe and Bagozzi, 1996].

 All participants completed the SCS prior to the EEG resting state session, and the subscale scores were calculated after the session according to the scoring key.
-All remaining correlations between resting state measures were one-tailed bootstrapped correlations based on 1.000 samples.
+All remaining correlations between resting state measures were one-tailed bootstrapped correlations based on 1000 samples.

-2.3 | Electrophysiological recording
+Electrophysiological recording

 EEG data was recorded using a Neuroscan amplifier (Compumedics Neuroscan, Charlotte, NC, USA) and Ag/AgCl electrodes through a 64-channel cap (according to the International Ten-Twenty System) referenced to the right mastoid.
-The data was sampled at 1,000 Hz with DC recording.
-The impedance of each electrode was kept under 5 k Ω .
+The data was sampled at 1000 Hz with DC recording.
+The impedance of each electrode was kept under 5 K Ω .
 An electrooculogram was recorded for each participant with a pair of electrodes above and below the right eye, and another pair on the outer canthi of each eye.
-The EEG data pre-processing was performed using the EEGLAB toolbox for MATLAB.
+The EEG data pre-processing was preformed using the EEGLAB toolbox for MATLAB.
 The CB1 and CB2 channels were deleted from the data because of irrelevance, and the data was referenced to two mastoid channels (M1 and M2).
 The data was filtered with a low-pass filter at 40 Hz and a high-pass filter at 1 Hz.

 Five minutes of eyes closed resting-state data was recorded, with the participant sitting down.
-From this 5 min, four uninterrupted minutes in which no data had been cut out (due to artifacts) was extracted.
+From this five minutes, four uninterrupted minutes in which no data had been cut out (due to artifacts) was extracted.
 All subsequent analyses were done on this four uninterrupted minutes.